 Beyond the Frame: Designing Around Sconces, Switches, and Vents

-Plan around sconces, switches, vents, thermostats, and other wall obstacles so your gallery layout feels intentional instead of compromised, crowded, or improvised.
+Plan around Wall Objects, sconces, switches, vents, thermostats, and other wall obstacles so your gallery layout feels intentional instead of compromised, crowded, or improvised.

 3. Design Strategies: Embrace or Erase?